gem/oq-engine/doc/user-guide/configuration-file/classical-psha-config.rst

 	rlz_index = 22,23

 If ``num_rlzs_disagg`` is specified, the user cannot specify ``rlz_index``, and vice versa.
-If ``num_rlzs_disagg`` or
+If ``num_rlzs_disagg`` or ``rlz_index`` is specified, then the mean disaggregation is automatically computed from the selected realizations.

 As mentioned above, the user also has the option to perform disaggregation by directly specifying the intensity measure level to be disaggregated, rather than specifying the probability of exceedance.
 An example is shown below::